 ‘Out of Pocket’ or ‘Noncash’ Charitable Contributions

 Many extension filers admit to caring more about filing before October vs. making sure they get every single deduction.
-Don’t forget, adding up the small stuff can make a huge impact.
+Don’t forget, adding up the small stuff can make a huge impact!
+TurboTax ItsDeductible can help you easily track and value your donations, even your mileage to help your favorite charity.

 Student Loan Interest